Splines/homepage/_posts/2025-09-08-server-side-validation-rails-turbo.md

 ## Bonus: General form errors

-What if all fields you've shown to the user have valid input, but there is still an error on the server-side?
-Simply imagine that you do a `params.expect(event: [:title, :description])` but forgot to even include the description field to your template.
+What if all fields you've shown to the user contain valid input, but there is still an error on the server-side?
+Simply imagine that you do a `params.expect(event: [:title, :description])` in the controller, but forgot to even include the description field in your template.
 No client-side validation can catch this, but there's still an error if `description` has a presence validation in the backend.

 To not let our users baffled with a form that seems valid but doesn't do anything, let's include a generic error message next to the submit button by overwriting the `form_with` helper method.
 This code has to be adapted according to how you adjusted the `ActionView::Base.field_error_proc`.
-In our case, it's easy to check if the form contains any visible validation error messages in the user markup: just check for the `class="invalid-feedback"` string in the HTML.
-In this case, we don't want to show our generic message.
-Otherwise, we do to at least show one message on the whole form.
+In our case, it's easy to check if the form contains any visible validation error messages in the user markup: just search for the `class="invalid-feedback"` string in the HTML.
+If any such class element is present, we don't want to show our generic error message.
+Otherwise, we do in order to at least show one message on the whole form.

 ```rb
 // +++FILENAME+++ helpers/application_helper.rb